arduino-libraries/Arduino_Cellular/docs/readme.md

 ### The SMS Class
 The SMS class serves as a container for information related to a single SMS message.
 It includes the following attributes:

-* `number`: The phone number from which the SMS was sent.
+* `sender`: The phone number from which the SMS was sent.
 * `message`: The body of the SMS message.
 * `timestamp`: A timestamp indicating when the message was received by the module.